This page lets you specify the SQL dialects (DBMS-specific versions of SQL) used in various scopes.

 Overall, it is useful to specify the Global dialect if you work with a single DBMS (for example, PostgreSQL) and you want to activate code assistance that is specific for this DBMS.
 Otherwise, if you have two projects that use PostgreSQL and Oracle, it is better to specify the Project dialect for each project.

-Change the SQL dialect in the editor
+Change the SQL dialect in the code editor

 Disable syntax error highlighting